PmaFynn/fynnfr/content/blog/noWifi.md

 We still do not have wifi.

 However, my screen time has become humane again and I am reading more.
 The solution was truly just disallowing the domain.
-I have not reactivated it ever since disallowing it almost a month ago.
+I have not reactivated it ever since after disallowing it almost a month ago.